vladak/shield/README.md

 Thus, I bought the [Adafruit TMP117 ±0.1°C High Accuracy I2C Temperature Sensor](https://www.adafruit.com/product/4821),
 connected via STEMMA QT and this provides accurate temperature measurements.

+Then the Feather was changed to [ESP32 Feather V2 with w.FL antenna connector](https://www.adafruit.com/product/5438)
+and then back to ESP32-S2 along with converting the transport to RFM69 based radio.

 ### ESP32